 Instructions

-- Using a large skillet, add olive oil and place over medium heat.
+Using a large skillet, add olive oil and place over medium-high heat.
 Once hot, add diced onions.
 Sauté, stirring occasionally, for 3-4 minutes.

-- Once boiling, remove skillet from heat and transfer mixture into prepared casserole dish.
+Once boiling, remove skillet from heat and transfer beef mixture into prepared baking dish.

-- Remove casserole dish from oven and top with shredded cheese and chopped cilantro.
+Remove casserole dish from oven and sprinkle shredded cheese and chopped cilantro on top.
 Continue baking for 5-10 more minutes, or until cheese has melted.

 Looking for more tasty comfort food recipes?
 Check out these other favorites, too: